|

 National Park we trek the Mt.
 Fitz Roy & Cerro Torre area near El

-Chalten, and as an impressive plus, we trek one day over the Torre Glacier
+Chalten, and as a remarkable plus, we visit the Perito Moreno Glacier at

 condition to trek on average seven hours a day at gentle pace and enjoy